Thermal Despatch Labels

 • Not suitable for high contact use

-Thermal Transfer printers, a thermal print-head applies heat to a wax or resin-based ribbon, which is melted to the label’s surface.
+Thermal Transfer printers, a thermal print-head applies heat to a wax or resin-based ribbon, which is melted to the Thermal Despatch Labels’s surface.
 The ink is absorbed into the label material, creating a durable, long-lasting printed image.
 Because environmental factors will not alter the print quality, this type of technology is known to create an incredibly strong printed area that can withstand extreme temperatures and contact with chemicals.
 These printers are recommended for labels that need to last longer than six months.

 An additional benefit of thermal transfer printing is the ability to print in colour.
 With the purchase of a coloured ribbon, you can print a logo, graphic or text in the colour of your ribbon.
-The colour isn’t specific to a graphic or individual block of text, however, the colour applies to your entire label.
+The colour isn’t specific to a graphic or individual block of text, however, the colour applies to your entire Thermal Despatch Label.
 Thermal transfer printers also have the ability to accept a wider variety of material types than their direct thermal counterparts.

 Benefits of Thermal Transfer